Learning Pixel Trajectories with Multiscale Contrastive Random Walks

 In contrast to other effective unsupervised optical flow approaches, our model does not use hand-crafted features.
 We evaluate the quality of our learned features when used as a photometric loss, compared to other common designs (Tab.~\ref{tab:photometric}).
 First, we compared our model to a variation of our model that uses raw pixels (rather than hand-crafted features) within a photometric loss, with a robust {\bf Charbonnier} penalty~\cite{sun2010secrets}.
 This baseline model is very similar to the {\em Charbonnier} variation of UFlow~\cite{jonschkowski2020matters}, though to control for other differences we use our own network.
 This amounts to simply replacing $\lphotocrw$ with the Charbonnier loss (which disables the contrastive random walk).
 We found that the resulting model performed significantly worse.

 Next, we considered using a state-of-the-art hand-crafted feature, the {\bf Census transform}~\cite{meister2017unflow}, resulting in a model similar to the {\em Census} variation of UFlow.
 We found that our features obtained competitive performance on non-occluded pixels, but that there was a significant advantage to Census features on the {\em all} metric.
 This is understandable since the contrastive random walk does not have a way of learning features for occluded pixels.
-Interestingly, we found that combining the two features together improved performance, and that the gap improves further when 3-frame walks are used, obtaining the overall best results.
+Interestingly, we found that combining the two features together improved performance, and that the gap improves further when multi-frame walks are used, obtaining the overall best results.

+Moreover, the combined features show more robustness on image pairs with rapid exposure and hue changes.
+We evaluated models trained on hue- and brightness-jittered image pairs and found that the model with our learned features performed significantly better, and that the gap increased with the magnitude of the jittering~(Tab. ~\ref{tab:benchmark}b). \supparxiv{Please see the supplement for details.}{Please see Section~\ref{sec:jitter} for details.}

-Finally, we used our learned features as part of the photometric loss for ARFlow~\cite{liu2020learning}, a very recent unsupervised flow model.
-We added the $\lphotocrw$ loss to their model and retrained it (while, as in ours, jointly learning the features through a contrastive random walk).
-The resulting model improves performance on all metrics, with a larger gain on Sintel (Tab.~\ref{tab:benchmark}(a)).
+Finally, we used our learned features as part of the photometric loss for ARFlow~\cite{liu2020learning}, a recent unsupervised flow model.
+We added the $\lphotocrw$ loss to their model and retrained it (while jointly learning the features through a contrastive random walk).
+The resulting model improves performance on all metrics, with a larger gain on Sintel (Tab.~\ref{tab:benchmark}).